Top 10 Things to do in Panama City, Panama

 5. Explore Panama Viejo

 Panamá Viejo, also known as Panamá la Vieja, is the ruin of the former site of the original Panama City capital.
-It was the first permanent European settlement on the Pacific Ocean established in the early-1500s.
+It was the first permanent European settlement on the Pacific Ocean, established in the early-1500s.

 There is a wonderful museum that provides some artifacts from when this was a thriving and growing city.
-It also shows a replica of the city including all of the buildings.
+It also shows a replica of the city, including all of the buildings.
 You can also climb the tower to get a great view of what this city once was.

-Entry to Panama Viejo costs $15 USD and this includes entrance to the museum.
-It is located at Vía Cincuentenario, Panamá City, Panama and is open from 8 – 5 Tuesday through Sunday.
-There is a shuttle that will take you to the center of the ruins.
-But, be prepared for a good bit of walking on some areas that are not very level.
+Entry to Panama Viejo costs $15 USD, and this includes entrance to the museum.
+It is located at VÃa Cincuentenario, Panamá City, Panama, and is open from 8 – 5 Tuesday through Sunday.
+A shuttle will take you to the center of the ruins.
+But be prepared for a good bit of walking in some areas that are not very level.

 6. Dine at the Fish Market (Mercado de Mariscos)